jruydemir/recipes/entrees/gnocchi_alla_sorrentina.md

 ---
 title: Gnocchi alla Sorrentina
 source: Serious Eats
-cooking time:
+cooking time: 30 min
-servings:
+servings: 2-4
-tags: any, tags, for, this, recipe
+tags: easy, italian, vegetarian
-category: dessert
+category: entree
 ---

 Took this from trader joes frozen meal of the same name.
 It's so good and so simple to make.